ratcrate/.github/profile/README.md

 # Overview

 **Ratcrate** is a discovery platform for Rust crates in the Ratatui ecosystem.
 It consists of:
-- `ratcrate-core`: Data fetching and JSON generation
+- `ratcrate-core`: Data fetching and JSON generation (Future - Open Source this repo)
 - `ratcrate-web`: ReactJS based web interface (Future - Convert to Dioxus Rust)
 - `ratcrate-cli`: Command-line interface
 - `ratcrate-tui`: Terminal UI with Ratatui